MAC to Millennium

 Student Government Association — Founded in 1919 as the General Students Assembly.
 This student assembly was dissolved in spring 1929 and replaced by a new body named the Student Government Association that fall.
 John T. O'Neill served as the first president of this new organization.
 The first female president of the SGA was Frances Pfeiffer, was elected the chairwoman of the Student Board, the war-time version of the SGA, in 1944.
 The first Black and Women's (Womxn's) caucuses were formed in 2019.

 Student Government, Early African American Involvement in — The first African American undergraduate student to be elected to a campus-wide student governance office was Jonatha Prater, who was successful in his campaign for the vice presidency of the freshman class in 1967.
 Mroe information about Prater's campaign can be found in the 1967 Terrapin yearbook.
 Buddy Brown became the first African American president of the SGA when he replaced Madison Jones in spring 1972 and served the remaining two months of his term; Jones was disqualified as SGA president when he failed to register for spring semester classes.
-Kim Rice was the third African American and the first African American woman to serve as the president of the Student Government Association, in 1984-1985.
+Kim Rice was the first woman and the third African American to serve as the president of the Student Government Association, in 1984-1985.

 Student Groups — The first two student groups on campus were the Mercer Literary Society and the Calvert Fraternity.
 Two of the oldest student groups still active are the Terrapin Trail Club, founded in 1937, and Gymkana, founded in 1946.
 For more information, see the list of current student groups that are officially recognized by the undergraduate and graduate student governments.